7 Ways to Get Rid of Post-Nasal Drip

 Rinsing your nasal cavity is the simplest and, for many folks, one of the most effective remedies for post-nasal drip.
 It’s especially effective if you think your symptoms are from allergies or pollution.
 A rinse with a squirt bottle or a Neti pot works by washing irritants or allergens out of your nasal passages, says Alice Hoyt, MD, assistant professor of medicine at Vanderbilt University Medical Center.
 “It’s ridding your body of that extra junk that is triggering the process of mucus production.”

-You can buy prepackaged saline solution or mix it up yourself.
-If you make your own, use only distilled water, filtered tap water, or boiled water (after it has cooled), advises Lisa Liberatore, MD, an ear, nose, and throat (ENT) specialist at Lenox Hill Hospital in New York City.
+You can buy prepackaged saline solution or mix it up yourself—but if you make your own, use only distilled water, filtered tap water, or boiled water (after it has cooled), advises Lisa Liberatore, MD, an ear, nose, and throat (ENT) specialist at Lenox Hill Hospital in New York City.
+Otherwise, you risk infection.

 Steam is another simple, effective way to loosen and clear mucus from the back of your throat and ease post-nasal drip.
 While a humidifier will moisten the whole room (we love the Vicks Warm Mist Humidifier), Dr. Liberatore recommends a hot shower to enhance the results.
 “It’s better to do something directly to your nose than to humidify the air in general, because it can increase mold issues,” she says.
 “You can also put a couple of drops of eucalyptus oil on the shower floor,” she adds, to help clear nasal passageways.